jas-wong/ubc-zoology-biomechanics/README.md

 __What Are My Responsibilities?__ By slightly popular demand, everyone will take turns selecting readings (see the schedule below), and for the most part, everyone will be expected to present a figure and participate in subsequent discussion.

 # Schedule
-We will meet bi-weekly/fortnightly Thursday at 10:00-11:00am PST.
+We will meet bi-weekly/fortnightly Tuesday at 10:00-11:00am PST.

 | Date | Paper Picker | Paper |
 | :---------------- | :---------------- | :------------------------------------- |